madMontersourus/cipher-challenge-2024/README.md

 # cipher-challenge-2024
 ## Current Workings
 ### monoalphabetic substitution ciphers
-- write a script to go through monoalphabetic substitution cipher by hand
 - write a script to draw a bar chart of English frequencies vs ciphertext frequencies

 ## Already done